 Well-known trade names for elastane are e.g. Lycra and Spandex.

 There are also recycled elastane fibers which environmental impacts are smaller than with regular elastane.
 For example Roica Eco Smart -fibers are recycled elastane fibers.

 Lyocell is an eco-friendly cellulose fiber witch has a comfortable feeling skin touch.
 Instead of toxic chemicals it's made with 99% recyclable organic solvents.
 Consumption of water and energy is significantly lower than with cotton.

 Tencel is a well-known trade name for lyocell.

 Polyamide is normally made with non-renewable resources and its making process is harmful for nature because of carbon emissions and a huge energy consumption.
 Because of elasticity polyamide works well in lingerie.

-A more environment friendly option for regular polyamide is a recycled one.
-It can be made for example of surpluses of textile industry or abandoned fish nets.
+A more environmentally friendly option for regular polyamide is a recycled one.
+It can be made for example of surpluses of textile industry or abandoned fishing nets.
 Compared to regular polyamide the environmental impact of recycled polyamide is significantly lower.
 For example carbon dioxide emissions and water consumption are lower.

 For example Q-Nova and Reco Nylon are recycled polyamide fibers.